Join our dynamic and innovative team!

 CMHA-WECB is committed to an inclusive, barrier-free recruitment and selection process and providing accommodations for people with disabilities.
 If you require an accommodation, we will work with you to meet your needs.
 Accommodation can be provided in all parts of the hiring process.

-In applying for any of the following vacancies, please submit your cover letter and resume in MS Word format prior to the closing date using the career mailbox (email@example.com).
-Please include the posting reference number in the subject line or your email.
+In applying for any of the following vacancies, please submit your cover letter and resume in MS Word or PDF format prior to the closing date using the career mailbox (firstname.lastname@example.org).
+Please include the posting reference number in the subject line of your email.

-Once a posting is closed, we screen candidates and schedule interviews.
-Only those individuals selected for an interview will be contacted.
+Once a posting is closed, candidates are screened for next steps.
+Only those individuals selected for consideration will be contacted.
 We thank all applicants for their interest in employment at CMHA-WECB.
 We are however, unable to respond to individual calls.
 Thank you for your understanding.

 Current Available Positions